The whole flower is more than its core. A plant is even more.

 Good-looking words and utterances may be up to snuff if you fit in.

-Tao.
-Natural, agreeable enough discipline comes more from within than without
+3. Natural, agreeable enough discipline comes more from within than without.

-Adequate bravery sticks to nice way of communication through sensible, agreeable, judicious efforts.
+Adequate bravery sticks to nice ways of communication through sensible, agreeable, judicious efforts without trickery.
 But if your heart is not in it, alas.

 Greeks of old recognised skilled "middle ways" and "middle ground" under the name of metron.
 It represents sound balance and measure in some way or several ways.
 It has to do with adjusting proficiently within pertinent and suitable limits